Skip to content

 Example response

 The JSON returned is an object with a single property, streamId.
-This contains the unique identifier of your newly created stream, and will look something like this:
+This contains the unique identifier of your newly created stream, and resembles the following:

 {